This post is sponsored by Hurst’s HamBeens Brand, all opinions are my own.

 It’s that easy.

 What beans do you use for ham and beans?

-There is a variety of beans to choose from so how do you choose?
-The main thing to keep in mind is that which ever bean you choose go with a white variety.
+There are several varieties of beans to choose from so how do you choose?
+The main thing to keep in mind is that which ever bean you choose go with a white variety or a 15 bean soup mix.
 Here are characteristics of some of those varieties and how they’ll work in your soup:

 - Navy: they have a mild flavor, are the smallest of the three, and are soft but not creamy.

 - In a navy bean and ham soup these beans will hold hold their shape and let the rich ham flavor shine.

 - Great Northern: They have a mild flavor, are slightly larger than the other three, And have soft but not creamy texture.

 - These beans will add bulk but not take over the dish with their mild flavor.
 They hold thier shape in the soup but can be blended to make it thicker.